biowdl/sequence-classification/docs/index.md

-    "Classification.sampleConfigFile": "A sample configuration file (see below).", "Classification.outputDirectory": "The path to the output directory.", "Classification.dockerImagesFile": "A file listing the used docker images.", "Classification.sampleWorkflow.centrifugeIndex": "The files of the centrifuge index for the reference genomes."
+    "Classification.sampleConfigFile": "A sample configuration file (see below).", "Classification.outputDirectory": "The path to the output directory.", "Classification.dockerImagesFile": "A file listing the used docker images.", "Classification.sampleWorkflow.centrifugeIndex": "The files of the centrifuge index for the reference genomes.", "Classification.runQc": "Based on the input files (fastq/fasta), run the QC pipeline."
 }
 ```